Cancelling the Sale of Your Silicon Valley Home

 In some cases, a family emergency, unforeseen circumstances, or something else out of your control may cause you to need to get out of the deal.
 However, there are also cases where a seller simply changes his or her mind about wanting to sell their home.
 Perhaps you’ve spoken with your accountant, tax professional, or even your family, and decided that it’s simply not the right time to sell your home.
 If you’ve already signed the purchase agreement, do you have anyway out of the deal?

 Overall, this is a legal question, and I am not a lawyer.
 You will find no legal advice in this blog, my videos, or anything else that I publish.
-If you have questions about the legalities surrounding a purchase agreement, including your ability to back out of the deal, you should certainly speak to an attorney who works in real estate.
+If you have questions about the legalities surrounding the California Residential Purchase Agreement, including your ability to back out of the deal, you should certainly speak to a qualified California attorney who works in real estate.
 However, I can provide you with some insight into how California real estate contracts work based on my personal experience.
+If you need a referral to a great California real estate attorney to talk about the specifics of your particular situation, please don’t hesitate to contact me.

 Everyone wants to know…